 - BreadTalk Group Limited in the voluntary unconditional cash offer by United Overseas Bank Limited, for and on behalf of BTG Holding Company Pte.
 Ltd., to acquire all of the issued ordinary shares in the capital of BreadTalk Group Limited, other than those already owned, controlled or agreed to be acquired by BTG Holding Company.
 The offer values BreadTalk Group Limited at approximately S$433.56 million.

-- Health Management International Ltd., a company listed on the SGX-ST, ("HMI") on the proposed acquisition by PanAsia Health Limited of all the issued ordinary shares in the capital of HMI by way of a scheme of arrangement that values HMI at approximately S$611 million.
+- Health Management International Ltd., a company listed on the SGX-ST, ("HMI") on the acquisition by PanAsia Health Limited of all the issued ordinary shares in the capital of HMI by way of a scheme of arrangement that values HMI at approximately S$611 million.

 - Mitsui & Co.
 Ltd. (Mitsui), the Offeror, in relation to Mitsui's $221 million voluntary conditional cash offer to acquire all of the issued and paid-up ordinary shares in Portek International Limited (Portek).
 Mitsui's offer was one of two competing offers for Portek, the other being the offer by ICTSI Far East Pte.
 Ltd.